-In his Washington Post article, “What makes some men sexual harassers?: Scientists are trying to explain the creeps of the world,” Illinois State University psychologist John Pryor offers insight into why some men harass while others do not.
+In his Washington Post article, “What makes some men sexual harassers?
+Science tries to explain the creeps of the world,” Illinois State University psychologist John Pryor offers insight into why some men harass while others do not.
 His research, which has since been developed into the “Likelihood to Sexually Harass” scale—now a cornerstone tool for researchers—identifies four key characteristics common among harassers:

 - A tendency toward power, dominance, and authoritarianism

 - A belief in traditional gender sex roles

 For those who have been hearing women’s stories for decades, these come as no surprise.
 Prepare/Enrich, the most prominent premarital inventory in the world, has over four million data points on marital satisfaction and abuse.
 Their data has shown that partner dominance is a key indicator for physical and sexual abuse.

 We also know that people in power are likely to perceive sexual signals from subordinates, even where none exist.
 In the words of Jonathan Kunstman of Miami University of Ohio, “Power creates this perfect mental storm for misconduct.”